quizbowl/schema/answer_type.md

 layout: page
 title: AnswerType
 ---
 A `AnswerType` object has all kinds of esoteric details about what happens on different answer types.
+If you're talking about the traditional -5/10/15 answer types, you can skip this and use the `value` field instead.

 ## AnswerType object